Spain Still Top for Holiday Travel for Holidaymakers

 “Numbers have stabilised, rather than fallen,” continued ABTA, “the change in ‘rank’ probably being due to the lack of coverage by no-frills airlines which fly only to Athens.

-Holidaymakers cautious when booking a vacation
+Holidaymakers are cautious when booking a vacation

 LEAVE A REPLY